• Skip to main content

 Cream butter and sugar.
 In the bowl of a stand mixer fitted with the paddle attachment, beat the butter and sugar for around 5 minutes until light and creamy.

 • Pour into pan and bake.
-Pour into the prepared loaf pan and level off with an offset spatula (Image 12).
+Pour into the prepared loaf pan and level off with an offset spatula.
 Bake on the middle shelf for 55 to 65 minutes.
 If the cake is browning too quickly on top, then loosely tent with aluminium foil halfway through the baking time.
-Once baked, take it out of the oven and leave it to cool in the pan for 15 minutes before turning it out onto a wire rack to cool completely.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.